 Easily locate internal resources, tools, and many more.
 Bookmark results include a short description of the site or resource along with a link to it.
 For example, many organizations will create bookmarks for benefits, HR, career info, IT support, and time off reporting.
 Q&A results will usually include this same information as well as a short answer that may have the info you need and a link if you wish to learn more.

-Find out SharePoint sites in which you have sufficient permissions to view the sites.
+Microsoft Search in Bing lets you find SharePoint sites in which you have sufficient permissions to view the sites.
 You’ll be able to see the site results on Bing, but not individual pages from the sites.
 SharePoint site findings include the site name and location.

 Configure, create content, and define search keywords and phrases.
-As part of Office 365, Microsoft Search is easily deployed by enabling it in the Microsoft 365 admin center.
+As part of Microsoft Office 365, Microsoft Search section is easily deployed by enabling it in the Microsoft 365 admin center.
 Once enabled, a quick configuration to set a logo, name, and color and give users access is all that’s needed to get set up.
-From there, authorized users can sign in to Bing with work or school account and get work results when they search.
+From there, authorized users can sign in to Bing with a work or school account and get work results when they search.

 - Microsoft Search uses several ways to secure your content and information: